pitt-cdm/2019spring/plans/lesson-05.md

 We'll share these among each other, but not post to GitHub – we don't want any of our fake clips to circulate widely!

 <div class="alert alert-success">
-Today's audio clip is from [Nancy Pelosi's address to the House of Representatives on again being elected Speaker](/{{site.course.base_path}}uploads/pelosi-accepts-gavel-20190103.mp3), January 3, 2019.
+Today's audio clip is from <a href="/{{site.course.base_path}}uploads/pelosi-accepts-gavel-20190103.mp3">Nancy Pelosi's address to the House of Representatives on again being elected Speaker</a>, January 3, 2019.
 Download it, and get going!
 </div>

 <aside><smaller>